Note: This FAQ is from many years ago. Information may not be current.

 What is this journey you’re on?

 It’s my lifelong dream.
 I’m going from the US to the end of the Amazon River in Brazil.
 My goal is to cover the entire distance powered only by my own body—no cars, planes, motors or even sails.
-This involves crossing almost all of Latin America, for a total of about 8,000 miles.
-So far I’ve bicycled 4,000 of them.
+This involves crossing almost all of Latin America, for a total of at least 8,000 miles.
+So far I’ve bicycled 4,700 of them.

 How long will that take?

 Years!
-I travel slowly, because I like to learn from the places I go, and the people I meet, and their traditions and beliefs.
+I travel slowly, learning from the places I go, the people I meet, and their traditions and beliefs.
 I often spend a week or more in a single town, and have stayed up to 9 months in one place.
 I’m not in a hurry.

 Why are you doing this?

-I believe travel is a practice that changes you as a person.
-I believe “adventure” or seeking out challenge helps you find your purpose in life.
-I want to experience a great journey, with all its joys and challenges, like the heroes that inspired me growing up.
+I believe travel is a practice that can change you as a person.
+Likewise, having an “adventure” or intentional challenge helps you expand your limits, and find your purpose in life.
+I want to experience a great journey, with all its joys and challenges, inspired by the heroes that I read about growing up.

 So are you rich?